-Austrains 36 Class 4-6-0 Steam Locomotive
+Austrains 36 Class Steam Locomotive

 The NSWGR C36 class was a class of two-cylinder, coal-fired superheated, 4-6-0 express passenger steam locomotives.

 Eveleigh Railway Workshops built the first 10 while the remaining 65 were built by Clyde Engineering for the New South Wales Government Railways in Australia.
-The 36 class was a relatively minor development of the 35 class locomotives, introduced in 1914.
+The 36 class was a relatively minor development of the 35 class that was introduced in 1914.

-When delivered, all of the 36 class were painted in standard unlined black.
+When delivered, all were painted in standard unlined black.
 For the 1927 Royal Tour of the Duke and Duchess of York, 3602, 3615, 3616 & 3617 were painted Royal Blue, with yellow and black lining.
 In 1934 to operate the Southern Highlands Express 3633 was repainted green.
-Subsequently another 28 members were also painted green.
+Subsequently, another 28 members were also painted green.
 World War Two austerity meant steam locomotives were only painted black, and as the 36 class became due for repainting, they reverted to plain black which they would carry until withdrawn.

-The 36 class locomotives were placed on express passenger services, initially on the premier Newcastle Flyer trains, then later on Southern and Northern expresses and mail trains.
+The 36 Class were placed on express passenger services, initially on the premier Newcastle Flyer trains, then later on Southern and Northern expresses and mail trains.
 The increased range of the class was trialled early on, with through trips from Sydney to Albury, a distance of some 640 km, without changing the locomotive.
 By the late 1920s, the class were in regular use on the Melbourne Limited and Melbourne Express, generally with only four servicing stops en route.

 On the Main North they worked trains as far as Armidale and on the North Coast to South Grafton.
 Following the opening of the Grafton Bridge over the Clarence River, the class worked all the way to South Brisbane.
 When the Central West Express, Northern Tablelands Express and Riverina Express were introduced in 1941, the 36 class were rostered.
-By the 1950s the 38 class had taken over all major express services, and the 36 class were generally used on slower passenger services and mail trains, including to Albury, Narrandera, Dubbo, Parkes, Thirroul, Armidale and South Brisbane and local stopping trains on the Short North to Newcastle.
+By the 1950s the 38 class had taken over all major express services, and the 36 class were typically used on slower passenger services and mail trains, including to Albury, Narrandera, Dubbo, Parkes, Thirroul, Armidale and South Brisbane and local stopping trains on the Short North to Newcastle.

-Following electrification of the Main Western line to Lithgow in 1957, some 36 class locomotives were based at Lithgow, Bathurst and Parkes, and with the introduction of diesel locomotives, were relegated to freight trains although they did continue to haul the Central West Express west of Lithgow until at least 1963.
+Following electrification of the Main Western line to Lithgow in 1957, some 36 class locomotives were based at Lithgow, Bathurst and Parkes, and with the introduction of diesel locomotives, were relegated to freight trains, although they did continue to haul the Central West Express to the west of Lithgow until at least 1963.
 As well as providing a faster service, useful for more perishable goods, the rostering of the 36 class on freight workings allowed the withdrawal of numbers of Standard Goods locomotives.
 Withdrawal of the 36 class commenced in January 1959 as more diesels became available, but a number were temporarily returned to traffic in late 1966, to work wheat trains after a record harvest.
 The last was withdrawn in September 1969.
 There are three of the 36 class preserved 3609, 3616, and 3642 which is still operational.

 DCC with Sound and Light Modifications